Undeclared foreign property spells trouble with Revenue and Welfare

 On an asset worth €70,000, and assuming there were no other savings, you would be deemed to have weekly income of €150 a week and your welfare would be reduced accordingly.

-These “means” are assessed regardless of whether they are foreign property or the original inheritance was being rented out or not.
+These “means” are assessed regardless of whether either the foreign property or the original inherited property was being rented out or not.
 Welfare does not care whether an asset delivered an income, only that it could do so.

 And, if you are on a means tested allowance, any assets held by a couple are considered, not just those of the individual in receipt of the benefit.
 That assumes the inheritance was held by one person, or, depending on the allowance, by a couple.